WildernessLabs/Netduino_SDK/HowToDocs/BuildNETMF4_4/readme.md

 ### Install Additional Tools

 A number of tools are required and these can be installed using a PowerShell script by executing the following:

+_powershell ./Install-BinTools.ps1_

+If you receive an error message regarding the execution not beinallowed due to your execution policy settings then try the following:

 _powershell -ExecutionPolicy ByPass ./Install-BinTools.ps1_